-1 year (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)
+1 year (full-time) / n/a (part-time) / n/a (distance / e-Learning)

 The programme’s overall aims are to provide postgraduates and individuals from industry, from both home and overseas, with the opportunity to undertake research training at two distinct academic levels.
 This will enable the acquisition of essential skills, techniques and experience necessary to become a more competent, employable researcher.

-The Master of Research (MRes) in Biosciences is a one-year programme designed to provide a valuable postgraduate qualification that enables individuals who wish to improve their research skills to undertake a research project in the laboratory of an internationally renowned scientist.
+The Master of Research (MRes) in Biosciences is a one-year programme designed to provide a valuable postgraduate qualification that enables individuals who wish to improve their research skills to undertake a research project in the laboratory of an internationally-renowned scientist.
 The programme would be ideal for someone thinking of undertaking a PhD but wishing to learn more about research.
 It also offers the award of a postgraduate certificate thus maximising accessibility to individuals working in industry or higher education, both at home or abroad.

-The programme consists of 2 Stages:
+The programme consists of two stages:

 Students complete taught modules totalling 60 credits, which can lead to the award of a Postgraduate Certificate in Biosciences.
-All modules are compulsory.

-- Research Techniques in Biosciences (20 credits)
+- Research Techniques in Biosciences (20 credits) BIT002

-Data Handling and Statistics (20 credits)
+Data Handling and Statistics (20 credits) BIT010

-- Key Skills in Research Practice (20 credits)
+- Key Skills in Research Practice (20 credits) BIT011

-Students complete a practical project (100 credits).
+Students must complete a practical project (100 credits).

 The overall project structure for the Practical Project in Biosciences is a single piece of work held over 8 months of the MRes programme starting from February and finishing in September.

 The equivalent of a undergraduate degree at level 2:2 (or higher) in a relevant biological, biomedical or bio-molecular science subject.

 Applications will also be considered from candidates who have a minimum of 5 years relevant commercial experience who only wish to undertake Stage 1 of the Programme (Postgraduate Certificate).